Alternate Spelling of Surname: Piers

 Rev. Rodney Brace, rector of the St. Luke’s Episcopal Church, officiated at the services held at the residence and a brief service at the cemetery.
 Burial took place at the Mt.
 Lebanon cemetery.
 All arrangements were in charge of the Arnold Undertaking Establishment, 712 Chestnut street.

 2. Civil War Veterans’ Card File.
-Harrisburg: Pennsylvania State Archives.
+Harrisburg, Pennsylvania: Pennsylvania State Archives.

 3. Death and Burial Records, in Records of Zion Lutheran Church, Sunbury, Northumberland County, Pennsylvania (Reel 233), and in Records of St. Luke’s Episcopal Church, Lebanon, Lebanon County, in Historic Pennsylvania Church and Town Records.
-Philadelphia: Historical Society of Pennsylvania.
+Philadelphia, Pennsylvania: Historical Society of Pennsylvania.

 4. Pennsylvania Veteran’s Burial Cards (Samuel H. Pyers).
-Harrisburg: Pennsylvania Department of Military and Veterans Affairs.
+Harrisburg, Pennsylvania: Pennsylvania Department of Military and Veterans Affairs.